jphmrst/PLC/src/plc/fp/Functional.lagda.md

     on types.
-This operator is _right-associative_, so the type of [plus] is really a shorthand for [nat → (nat → nat)] -- i.e., it can be read as saying that "[plus] is a one-argument function that takes a [nat] and returns a one-argument function that takes another [nat] and returns a [nat]."
+This operator is _right-associative_, so the type of [plus] is really a shorthand for [nat → (nat → nat)] -- i.e., it can be read as saying that "[plus] is a one-argument function that takes a `ℕ` and returns a one-argument function that takes another `ℕ` and returns a `ℕ`."
 In the examples above, we have always applied [plus] to both of its arguments at once, but if we like we can supply just the first.
 This is called _partial application_. *)